Clastify logo

 Electrical resistance is the ratio of the potential difference across a component to the current through it:

 One ohm is the same as one volt per ampere.
-A component with a resistance of 1 Ω will have a current of 1 A when a potential difference of 1 V is applied across it, provided its resistance is 1 Ω under those conditions.
+So, for a component with resistance 1 Ω\Omega, a potential difference of 1 V across it gives a current of 1 A, as long as its resistance has that value under those conditions.

 Image

 You can use this definition for any component, ohmic or non-ohmic.
-For a non-ohmic component, V/I may change as the current changes.
+For a non-ohmic component, V/IV/I may change when the current changes.

 Meters and their effect

-An ideal ammeter has zero resistance, so when you place it in series, it doesn’t change the circuit current.
-An ideal voltmeter has infinite resistance, so when you place it in parallel, it draws no current.
-Unless the question states otherwise, IB problems treat ammeters and voltmeters as ideal.
+An ideal ammeter has zero resistance, so adding it in series does not alter the circuit current.
+An ideal voltmeter has infinite resistance, so connecting it in parallel draws no current.
+Unless the question says otherwise, IB problems assume ammeters and voltmeters are ideal.

 Real meters do have resistance.
-If the question gives a non-ideal meter, treat its resistance as constant and include it in the circuit: an ammeter adds series resistance, while a voltmeter makes a parallel branch across the component it measures.
+When a non-ideal meter is given, treat its resistance as constant and include it in the circuit: an ammeter adds resistance in series, while a voltmeter makes a parallel branch across the component it is measuring.

 Separating material from shape

-Resistivity is a material property: it tells us how strongly a material opposes current flow, without depending on the sample’s particular length or cross-sectional area.
+Resistivity is a property of the material itself.
+It tells you how strongly that material opposes current flow, without depending on the sample’s particular length or cross-sectional area.

-Rearrange it and you get R = ρL/A. A longer wire therefore has a larger resistance; a thicker wire has a smaller one.
+Rearrange it to get R=ρL/AR = \rho L/A. A longer wire therefore has a larger resistance; a thicker wire has a smaller one.
 For a circular wire, increasing the diameter reduces resistance because the area depends on diameter squared.

 Image